NessoTechnologies/cdi-acs/README.md

 ## Introduction

-These files are created by enriching US Chronic Disease Indicators data with American Community Survey Demographic and Housing Estimates.
+These files are created by enriching US Chronic Disease Indicators (CDI) data with American Community Survey Demographic and Housing Estimates (ACS).

 These files are maintained by [Nesso Technologies, Inc.](https://nesso.io).
 If you have any questions or issues with these files, please [create an issue](https://github.com/NessoTechnologies/cdi-acs/issues).
 We'd love to hear from you!